Best ICC Profiles for Sublimation:

 Hiipoo Ink with Epson Printers

 Hiipoo ink is a popular choice for sublimation printing, especially with Epson printers.
-To get the best results, you’ll need to use the right ICC profiles designed for the combination of Hiipoo ink and your Epson printer model.
+To get the best results, you’ll need to use the right profiles designed for the combination of Hiipoo ink and your Epson printer model.

 Epson Printer Model 5176_3796f9-9f> |

-Recommended ICC Profile 5176_c3fc22-91> |
+Recommended 5176_c3fc22-91> |

 Notes 5176_8f1c84-5c> |